 JACK’S PLACE for Autism Foundation is a 501(c)3 that provides families services for persons at any age with Autism Spectrum Disorder (ASD) through a comprehensive menu of supportive, educational and referral services.
-The Foundation is a single source to provide families with needed support services, community initiatives, grants, scholarships, and referrals.
-We constantly seek ways to raise autism awareness.
+The Foundation is a single source to provide families with needed support services, community initiatives, scholarships, and referrals.
+We constantly seek ways to raise Autism Awareness.

-JACK’S PLACE for Autism Foundation is dedicated to fulfilling its mission of providing support, education, compassion, and a comprehensive array of services to help families cope with the day to day challenges of autism, ultimately improving the quality of life for individuals impacted by autism spectrum disorder.
+JACK’S PLACE for Autism Foundation is dedicated to fulfilling its mission of providing support, education, compassion, and a comprehensive array of services to help individuals and families cope with the day to day challenges of Autism Spectrum Disorder, ultimately improving the quality of life for individuals impacted by ASD.

-The Foundation’s goal is to one day construct a campus-like environment for adults on the autism spectrum where they can live a full and happy life, while learning independent skills so that they can take more control of their life.
+The Foundation’s Goal is to one day construct a campus-like environment for adults with ASD where they can live a full and happy life, while learning independent skills so that they can take more control of their life.
 In addition, there would be facilities for caregivers and families visiting individuals living on campus.

 Frequently Asked Questions:

 Autism Spectrum Disorder (ASD) is a neurological disorder of the brain that typically appears before the age of three.
 It is referred to as a spectrum disorder because it comes in many different forms and severities.
 People with ASD have difficulty communicating with others and relating to the outside world.
 They may exhibit repeated body movements (hand flapping, rocking), have unusual responses to both people and objects, and resist change in daily routine.
 Many also experience unusual sensitivities to light, color, sound, touch, taste and smell.

 IS IT COMMON?

 Yes, and growing.
 Once rarely seen by physicians, ASD now occurs at a rate of 1 in every 54 births.*